patooworld/PWCloud/Microsoft-Build-lab.md

     - What's the name of your extension? **sample**
     - What's the identifier of the extension? *hit enter*
     - What's the description of your extension? **building a sample extension**
-    - What's your publisher name? *hit enter*
+    - What's your publisher name? *MSBuild*
+        - The publish name must be set, we recommend *MSBuild* but you can use any publisher name.

 6. You have now created a very simple extension.
 Now let's edit it.
 7. Type ```cd sample``` into the terminal and hit enter.